Dammu: Production

-Dammu has music scored by M. M. Keeravani.
+Dhammu has music scored by M. M. Keeravani.
 Shruti Hassan, who was originally signed to play the female lead, walked out citing date issues.
 Later the producers approached Kajal Aggarwal who also couldn't accommodate bulk dates for the film.
 The producers finalised Trisha as the first female lead.
 According to reports, Bhanupriya, Kota Srinivasa Rao, Venu Thottempudi and Subhalekha Sudhakar play supporting roles.